open-eid/libcdoc/doc/tool.md

 ### Recipients

-One ore more recipients can be specified, each with its own encryption method.
-At least one recipient must be specified.
+One or more recipients must be specified, each with its own encryption method.

 | Form | Description |
 | ---    | ---         |